 Green Boulevard Plan

 A vision that reimagined riverfront access, land use, transportation, and open space along the south shore of the Allegheny River.
 The plan has been used to guide riverfront development since it was first conceived in 2010.
-In Fall 2022, the city will construct the first leg of the recommended shared use bike-pedestrian commuter path.
+In Summer 2023, the city constructed the first leg of the recommended shared use bike-pedestrian commuter path.

 Drawing on Leslie Park’s historical design, the 2015 plan provides a framework to establish the park as a neighborhood resource for recreation, performance, and exhibition.
 The Plan will be undergoing a city-led update in 2023.